 Through the use of personal teachings or educational materials, you will be provided with valuable information that will improve your surgical experience and outcome.

 To make your stay as comfortable as possible, please bring personal care items such as shampoo, soap, deodorant, toothbrush, toothpaste, non-slip slippers, housecoat, or any items specifically mentioned by your physician.

 Leaving Valuables at Home

-Southlake makes every effort to ensure a safe environment; however, we are unable to constantly monitor the traffic in patient care areas and therefore, cannot be held responsible for lost or stolen valuables.
-Please leave all personal items, large sums of money and credit cards safely at home.
+Southlake makes every effort to ensure a safe environment; however, we are unable to constantly monitor the traffic in patient care areas.
+Therefore, Southlake cannot be held responsible for lost or stolen valuables.
+Please leave all personal items, large sums of money, and credit cards safely at home.

 Request for Patient Conditions/Information

 In order to protect patient confidentiality and to ensure the accurate and consistent flow of communication between you and your healthcare team, it would be greatly appreciated if only one family representative was chosen to speak with nursing staff about your post-operative care.
 This person can ask questions of the nursing staff about your condition and care on behalf of your family and friends.

 The Community Care Access Centre staff are available 7 days a week, 7:30 a.m. to 7:30 p.m. to arrange home care support at the time of your discharge.

 Each patient is given a personalized copy of their discharge instructions.